 Dividing his time between the clinic and the lab, James investigates the role of neutrophil extracellular traps in cancer progression as part of Dr Jacqui Shields’ laboratory.
 He is involved in a number of projects related to kidney cancer and was awarded a clinical Lectureship in Medical Oncology in early 2020.
 Prior to taking up his clinical fellowship, James also studied Crohn’s disease as an Academic Foundation Trainee in Professor Arthur Kaer’s lab.

 Alongside his Medical Degree, James also holds a PhD from the University of Cambridge, where he demonstrated the role of cancer-associated fibroblasts in protecting cancerous pancreatic tumours from the immune system.
 Outside of work, he’s set his sights on climbing all of Scotland's Munro mountains, all over 3,000 feet high.
 With 20 already under his belt, he ‘only’ has another 260 to go!

-Charlie is a Group Leader based at the Department of Oncology and Hutchison/MRC Research Centre at The University of Cambridge.
-As part of the CRUK Cambridge Centre Early Detection Programme, his particular research interests include cell-free DNA epigenetics, early cancer detection and data-driven insights into disease biology.
+Charlie was a Group Leader based at the Department of Oncology, University of Cambridge.
+Charlie was an inaugural group leader within the Cambridge Early Detection Programme, now the Early Cancer Institute.
+His particular research interests included cell-free DNA epigenetics, early cancer detection and data-driven insights into disease biology.

 Before becoming Group Leader, Charlie worked as a Senior Research Associate at the CRUK Cambridge Institute, where he focused on the non-invasive genomics analysis of cancer using circulating-tumour DNA.
-As well as a BSc in Biochemistry and a PhD in Oncology, he has a wealth of postdoctoral experience in functional genomics, cancer genomics, UK Prostate ICGC and liquid biopsy work – and a thriving community of chickens in his back garden!
+As well as a BSc in Biochemistry and a PhD in Oncology, Charlie had a wealth of postdoctoral experience in functional genomics, cancer genomics, UK Prostate ICGC and liquid biopsy work.